mattermost/mattermost-test-management/data/test-cases/channels/mark-as-unread/mark-channel-unread2.md

 ---
 # (Required) Ensure all values are filled up
-name: "The latest post should appear unread after marking the channel as unread with alt-left-click on channel sidebar item"
+name: "The latest post should appear unread after marking the channel as unread with alt/option+left-click on channel sidebar item"
 status: Active
 priority: Normal
 folder: Mark as Unread